m13253/dns-over-https/Readme.md

 Currently supported features are:

 - [X] IPv4 / IPv6
-- [X] EDNS0 large UDP packet
+- [X] EDNS0 large UDP packet (4 KiB by default)
-- [X] EDNS0 Client Subnet
+- [X] EDNS0 Client Subnet (/24 for IPv4, /48 for IPv6 by default)
-- [ ] DNSSEC

-DNSSEC is planned but not implemented yet.
-Contributions are welcome.
-It is suggested that you install `unbound` or `bind` to validate DNS records.

 ## License

 DNS-over-HTTPS is licensed under [GNU Affero General Public License](LICENSE) version 3 or later.
 That means, if you improved DNS-over-HTTPS or fixed a bug, you **must** disclose your modification to the public, so that others may benefit from your modification, in the same way you receive benefits from this project.

+Anyhow, if you have special licensing requirements, as long as you are doing good to the public, feel free to write to me.